jamespericles/README-Generator/README.md

 https://github.com/jamespericles/README-Generator/blob/master/Screenshots/Prompts_used_to_generate.png

-This video showcases the project in action: https://youtu.be/mOrQN1apXFE
+This video showcases the project in action (here)[https://youtu.be/mOrQN1apXFE]

 ### <a name="Installation"></a>Installation

-Node needs to be installed to run index.js from the console.
+Node needs to be installed to run app.js from the console.
+After cloning the repo to your machine, run `npm i` from the terminal to install all dependencies.
+Afterwards use `node app.js` in order to start the application from the console.

 ### <a name="Usage"></a>Usage